-There are two crucial elements to bear in mind for Japan, according to the adventure-loving Flash Pack team and an extended panel of seasoned travel pros, who’ve collectively been back and forth to the country many times.
+There are two crucial elements to bear in mind when putting together a packing list for Japan, according to the adventure-loving Flash Pack team and an extended panel of seasoned travel pros, who’ve collectively been back and forth to the country many times.

 "Less is more"